 9. Scale your impact

-Help more than one person at a time by creating open access, evergreen resources to share on social, like curated lists and directories or job search how-to's (as long as you feel qualified to provide such information).
+Help more than one person at a time by creating open access, evergreen resources to share on social, like curated lists and directories, or job search guides (as long as you feel qualified to provide such information!).
+You could even share a copy of your personal resume (one of the most difficult documents to create) or some other professional material.
+Many people re-share job openings or posts by job seekers, to get them more exposure to the intended audience.

 10. Join forces